My Story: The Power of a Hundred Bucks

 contributed by Janet P.

 During the last two years, I have learned the true value of a dollar.
 Some folks believe that a hundred bucks can't get you much, but I disagree.
 I believe that quite possibly some of us have become financially de-sensitized.
-Think about how many times you may have heard about the trillion dollar rescue plan to stimulate the economy.
+Remember how many times you heard about the trillion dollar rescue plan to stimulate the economy?
 Then we have also heard about someone who stole about 65 billion dollars in a scam, cheating his trusting investors.
 Not to mention all of the unemployment jobless claims (again big numbers).
 Lately, we have been "big numbered out" if you will.

 This is not good.
 It makes a hundred bucks seem lame and unimportant by comparison.
 But this is a huge mistake, and it eventually costs all of us in many ways.

 Learning the value of a buck is not just a lesson for kids anymore (although they will benefit greatly) from it.
 So then just what can you get for a real, crisp, green hundred dollar bill?